 Valve clearance requires checking at 3,000 miles.
-After removing the fuel tank, remove the three screws holding each valve adjustment cover and
+After removing the fuel tank, remove the three screws holding each valve adjustment cover and remove the covers.
+With the engine at

 Ignition:

 The electronic ignition is preset at the factory and needs no maintenance.